-- 1. Voluntary withdrawal from the WIC program. - 2.
-The decision to sell the store. - 3.
-Use of the WIC acronym, WIC logo, or close facsimiles thereof, in total or in part, in a manner that violates the provisions of this vendor handbook. - 4.
-Accepting food instruments through the mail or mailing any approved formula/medical food directly to the WIC customer. - 5.
-Failure to complete and submit documentation for annual training by the deadline specified by Georgia WIC. - Failure to provide Georgia WIC with written notice of a change in the vendor's business within at least twenty-one (21) days in advance of the change (including but is not limited to a change in ownership, name, location, corporate structure, sale or transfer of the business, or cessation of operation.) - 7.
-Two (2) failed attempts by Georgia WIC to contact the vendor during business hours at the vendor's reported address and telephone number. - 8.
-Determination that the vendor's SNAP license is invalid or not current. - 9.
-Intentionally providing false information or vendor records, other than information or records provided in connection with a vendor application for authorization or re-authorization. - 10.
-Failure to provide food instruments, inventory records, food sales or tax information upon request. - 11.
-Failure to allow monitoring by WIC representatives, or harassing or threatening any WIC representative.
+- 1. Voluntary withdrawal from the WIC program (termination period of 6 months). - 2.
+The decision to sell the store (termination period of 6 months). - 3.
+Use of the WIC acronym, WIC logo, or close facsimiles thereof, in total or in part, in a manner that violates the provisions of this vendor handbook (termination period of 12 months). - 4.
+Accepting food instruments through the mail or mailing any approved formula/medical food directly to the WIC customer (termination period of 12 months). - 5.
+Failure to complete and submit documentation for annual training by the deadline specified by Georgia WIC (termination period of 12 months). - Failure to provide Georgia WIC with written notice of a change in the vendor's business within at least twenty-one (21) days in advance of the change (including but is not limited to a change in ownership, name, location, corporate structure, sale or transfer of the business, or cessation of operation (termination period of 6 months). - 7.
+Two (2) failed attempts by Georgia WIC to contact the vendor during business hours at the vendor's reported address and telephone number (termination period of 6 months). - 8.
+Determination that the vendor's SNAP license is invalid or not current (termination period of 6 months). - 9.
+Intentionally providing false information or vendor records, other than information or records provided in connection with a vendor application for authorization or re-authorization (termination period of 12 months). - 10.
+Failure to provide food instruments, inventory records, food sales, gross sales or tax information upon request (termination period of 12 months).

-- 12. Forging a participant's signature on a WIC food instrument. - 13.
-Reproducing the WIC vendor stamp or the use of a stamping device to redeem vouchers that was not issued by the Georgia WIC Program. - 14.
-Identification by Georgia WIC of a conflict of interest as defined by applicable state laws, regulations, and policies, between the vendor and Georgia WIC or its local agencies. - 15.
-Failure to enroll in ACH within the time specified. - 16.
-Four (4) failed assessments for non-competitive prices within a 12-month period or less. - 17.
-Providing prohibited incentive items as part of a WIC transaction, in a manner that violates the provisions of this handbook. - 18.
-Failure to meet the selection criteria in effect at the time of assessment at any time throughout the agreement period. - 19.
-Less than \$2,000.00 in annual WIC redemptions or not redeeming any WIC food instruments in sixty (60) days, except pharmacies and military commissaries. - 20.
-Vendors that are determined to be an A-50 vendor will be terminated from the program, unless it is determined that termination would result in inadequate participant access. - 21.
-Violation of any federal or state law or regulation, or terms of the WIC Vendor Agreement or Vendor Handbook not otherwise covered by the sanction system.
+- 11. Failure to allow monitoring by WIC representatives, or harassing or threatening any WIC representative (termination period of 12 months). - 12.
+Forging a participant's signature on a WIC food instrument (termination period of 12 months). - 13.
+Reproducing the WIC vendor stamp or the use of a stamping device to redeem vouchers that was not issued by the Georgia WIC Program (termination period of 12 months). - 14.
+Identification by Georgia WIC of a conflict of interest as defined by applicable state laws, regulations, and policies, between the vendor and Georgia WIC or its local agencies (termination period of 6 months). - 15.
+Failure to enroll in ACH within the time specified (termination period of 6 months). - 16.
+Four (4) failed assessments for non-competitive prices within a 12-month period or less (termination period of 12 months). - 17.
+Providing prohibited incentive items as part of a WIC transaction, in a manner that violates the provisions of this handbook (termination period of 12 months). - 18.
+Failure to meet the selection criteria in effect at the time of assessment at any time throughout the agreement period (termination period of 6 months). - 19.
+Less than \$2,000.00 in annual (12 consecutive months) WIC redemptions or not redeeming any WIC food instruments within a sixty (60) day period, except pharmacies and military commissaries (termination period of 6 months). - 20.
+Vendors that are determined to be an A-50 vendor will be terminated from the program, unless it is determined that termination would result in inadequate participant access (termination period of 6 months). - 21.
+Violation of any federal or state law or regulation, or terms of the WIC Vendor Agreement or Vendor Handbook not otherwise covered by the sanction system (termination period of 12 months).